bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-29.md

 	- [x] Need to fade in the life and soul labels a bit earlier I think, otherwise it looks a bit weird with the initial +100 popup... idk.
 	- [x] Apply disintegrate effect instead of fading in/out for the delta labels.
 - [x] Pile of life/souls should be in a circular pile instead of square.
+- [x] The status/power used effect (the icons) that appears on coins could probably afford to last slightly longer.
+I think the fade could be faster - stay fully visible longer, fade quicker.
+- [x] Trail for lives & souls
+- [x] River on the left/right should scroll during voyage.
+- [x] Staggered movement of life/souls - adjust so that if >30, we use a diff timing so it doesn't take forever.

 ---
 ## 📝 Quick To-Dos